kensanata/just-halberds/Knives.md

 > Example: Adalric conjures rain for privacy.
 He has Education 9,
 > Water-1, making a total of 10.
 Alex rolls 10 + 0 since this was the
 > first spell of the day.
-It's raining because 10 ≤ 10.
+It’s raining because 10 ≤ 10.
 Chain
 > Lightning follows: Alex rolls 5+1=6 and 6 ≤ 10.
 That kills five
 > goblins.